 13) Try a bowl of Bún Miến Ngan (Rice Noodles with Muscovy Duck)

 If you look this place up on Google, you’ll notice the web says it’s “permanently closed”.
-But don’t worry, we were there in February 2019 and can vouch that business is as usual.
+But don’t worry, we can vouch that business is as usual.

 Address: 63 Cửa Bắc, Quán Thánh, Ba Đình, Hà Nội, Vietnam

 *Pro-tip: Have Google Translate on standby to translate the menu.

 14) Wind Down and Let Someone Walk All Over You

 You’ve probably been dealt life advice to not let people walk all over you, but just this once, please do!
 The good folks at MF Spa do an amazing massage and even put their entire body weight on you by walking on your back for maximum effectiveness.

 It’s a great remedy for aches from over-shopping, exhaustion from a day’s adrenaline-pumping activities, or even if you’re just in need of a good pampering.
 Don’t forget to call ahead to make an appointment!